raymond-arthur/VRI-Github/README.md

 ## Documentation

 Documentation for nflfastR can be found here:
-<https://github.com/raymond-arthur/VRI-Github-stuff/> or with the R function `?help` function
+<https://github.com/raymond-arthur/VRI-Github-stuff/> or with the R `?help` function

 ``` r
 ?help calcstats